 What Is Lost Income?

-Lost wages compensation also includes any financial benefits you miss out on due to your injuries, such as bonuses or commissions.
+Lost wages compensation includes any financial benefits you miss out on due to your injuries, such as bonuses or commissions.
 Lost wages are measurable income based on the amount of work missed due to your injuries.

 What Is Lost Earning Capacity?